 After three albums with his alt country band Romantica, plus an exquisite duets

-album with Texas sweetheart
+album with Belfast sweetheart

 Carrie Rodriguez, Kyle struck out on last year's solo debut, Ben Kyle.
 The